 Accounts Receivable (AR) Financing is also called Accounts Receivable Factoring.
 It implies, the sale of accounts receivable at a discount in exchange for immediate working capital.
 It can be a perfect solution for any young and growing company.
-AR Factoring improves cash flow, accelerates growth at low rates and evades further debt compared to typical commercial financing.
+AR Factoring improves cash flow, accelerates growth at low rates, and evades further debt compared to typical commercial financing.

 Unfortunately, not every company has the capital to wait that long for payment.
-Speedy cash flow is required by them to take care of their own expenses and operate their business.
+There is a need for Speedy cash flow by companies to take care of their expenses and operate their business.
 Also, quick access to working capital helps in planning business growth.
 Factoring companies offer to purchase a company’s outstanding invoices and can advance money within 24 hours.
-Depending on the Industry, client’s credit history etc, an advance of 80% to up to 92% is expected.
-This is called Accounts Receivable Financing.
+Depending on the industry, the client’s credit history, etc., one can expect 80% to 92% advance.

-1) Your small business performs a service or delivers goods to your customers/clients.
+- Your small business performs a service or delivers goods to your customers/clients.

-2) You sell the invoice or invoices for that service or goods delivered to a factoring company.
+- You sell the invoice or invoices for that service or goods delivered to a factoring company.

-3) You receive fast working capital up to 92% from the factoring company.
+- You receive fast working capital up to 92% from the factoring company.

-5) Once the factoring company gets the full payment from the client, it pays you the rest of your invoice amount minus the fees they charge for their services.
+- Once the factoring company gets the full payment from the client, it pays you the rest of your invoice amount minus the fees they charge for their services.

-To qualify for this kind of financing, it is important to have your accounting set up correctly and receivables ready.
-The factoring company does its due diligence, checking your basic background, credit report of your client or clients and sometimes they review your financial statements if the advance amount requirement is large.
-The Factor verifies the accounts receivable invoices with the end customer to ensure that the invoice’s amount is correct and they are due in 30-60 days.
+It is essential to have your accounting set up correctly and receivables ready to qualify for accounts receivable financing.
+The factoring company does its due diligence.
+The factor checks your basic background, the credit report of your client or clients.
+Sometimes they may also review your financial statements if the advance amount requirement is significant.
+The Factor verifies the AR invoices with the end customer to ensure that the invoice’s amount is correct and they are due in 30-60 days.

 Businesses find Accounts Receivable Financing a fantastic financial tool.
 It helps you to get access to quick cash without going on debt.
 If your end client has a good credit history, your business is in a great position to qualify.
 Non-recourse or bad debt protection is also a great benefit of accounts receivable financing.
-This means if your client goes insolvent you have the additional protection you would not get with typical recourse receivable factoring.
+This means if your client goes insolvent, you have the additional protection you would not get with typical recourse receivable factoring.